TobiasPSP/doneland_sources/README.md

 There are two fundamental transistor types available: classic *BJT* transistors and *FET* transistors:

-* **BJT**: In hobbyist projects, these are the most commonly used transistors.
+* **BJT**: these are the most commonly used transistors in hobbyist projects.
 They are used for logic and for switching *small* loads such as LED. **BJT** are controlled by *current* and need a protective resistor at their *base* because their internal resistance between the control pin and the *collector* is *very low*.
+So without a protective resistor or another current-limiting component at their *base* (i.e. a conductor), they would shortcut the circuit and go up in flames (very much like LEDs).
 * **MOSFET**: They are typically used to switch high current loads such as lamps, Power-LEDs, motors, heaters, etc. **FET** are controlled by *voltage* (electrical field) and do not need a protective resistor at their *gate* because their internal resistance between the control pin and the *source* pin is *very high* so there is no significant current flow between these two pins under any circumstances anyway.

 <img src="/Images/transistor_types_real_.png" width="30%" height="30%" />